The Nisshinbo Group’s Contributions to the SDGs

 Volume of Waste Generated

-Throughout the Group, we are working toward zero emissions (a recycling ratio of 99% or more).
-Out of our locations that generated 10 or more tons of waste in fiscal 2018, 19 locations achieved zero emissions, down from 20 in fiscal 2017.
-The decrease was due to the transfer of Nisshinbo Brake Inc.’s Toyota Plant.
+Throughout the Nisshinbo Group, we are working toward zero emissions (a recycling ratio of 99% or more).
+Of our locations that generated 10 tons of waste or more in fiscal 2019, 32 locations achieved zero emissions.

 Sites that have Achieved Zero Emissions